casper-network/docs-archive/implementation/p2p.rst

 3. Global State, to be able to run the Deploys, validate Blocks and build new ones on top of them.

-Out of these only the top two are gossiped between nodes; the Global State they have to calculate themselves by running Deploys.
+Out of these only the top two are gossiped between nodes; ---the Global State, they have to calculate themselves by running Deploys.

-We have the following requirements from our gossiping approach:
+We have the following requirements for our gossiping approach:

 -  It should be efficient, i.e. minimize the network traffic while maximizing the rate at which we reach full saturation.